kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_water.md

 **Belowground solar still**

 A belowground solar still is a simple device that uses the sun’s heat to draw moisture from the soil or plants, which then condenses on a plastic sheet and can be collected in a container.
+You can also pour saltwater into the hole to desalinate it.

 ![](file:///android_asset/survival_guide/16.webp)

 1. Dig a bowl-shaped hole in the ground about 3 feet (1 meter) across and 2 feet (0.6 meters) deep.
 2. Place a container in the center of the hole.
-Optionally, place plants around the container to increase moisture (do not place them in the container).
+Optionally, place plants/water around the container to increase moisture (do not place them in the container).
 3. Place a plastic sheet over the hole, securing the edges with rocks or soil.
 4. Place a small rock in the center of the sheet, directly over the container.
 5. Wait for the sun to heat the ground and evaporate moisture, which will condense on the plastic and drip into the container.